-Following the rules to improve the electromagnetic compatibility, a simple Eight-layer PCB configuration would look as shown below.
-It is important to note that an Eight-Layer PCB is capable of achieving high signal integrity as compared to 6-layer PCB and below.
+Following the rules to improve the electromagnetic compatibility, a simple eight-layer PCB configuration would look as shown below.
+It is important to note that an Eight-Layer PCB can achieve high signal integrity compared to 6-layer PCB and below.

 You can choose the PCB stack-up design method according to the number of signal networks, device density, PIN density, signal frequency, board size.
-The higher the number of signal networks, the higher the device density, the higher the PIN density, and the higher the signal.
+The higher the number of signal networks, the higher the device density; the higher the PIN density, the higher the signal.

 Besides, for good EMI performance, it is best to ensure that each signal layer has its reference.

 Some advantages come with using an eight-layer PCB.
 Some of the pros and benefits include the following: